 - This trope makes up most of the plot of Enemy Mine.

-- One of the Aesops of the Star Trek episode "Balance of Terror" is that the Romulans aren't all that different from the Federation.
+- One of the Aesops of the Star Trek: The Original Series episode "Balance of Terror" is that the Romulans aren't all that different from the Federation.
 This Aesop was, of course, ignored later.

-- Also touched open and ultimately ignored in the TNG episode, "The Chase" when it was discovered humans, Cardassians, Klingons, and Romulans all have a common ancestry.
-Picard and a Romulan captain remark on how they're Not So Different after all, but nothing comes of it.
+- Also touched open and ultimately ignored in the Star Trek: The Next Generation episode, "The Chase" when it was discovered humans, Cardassians, Klingons, and Romulans all have a common ancestry.
+Picard and a Romulan captain remark on how they're similar after all, but nothing comes of it.

 - During the first half of Battlestar Galactica's third season, the point of view was frequently with the Cylons just as often as with the Colonials.
 As such, many ended up becoming sympathetic characters.